smartclean/smartclean.github.io/docs/eventBusIncidentsPush.md

 ### Example of incident pushed via Matrix Event Bus

 Notes:
-1. Any incidents pushed using Matrix Event Bus will follow the "General Data Format" for Matrix events as described in the parent page.
+1. Any incidents pushed using Matrix Event Bus will follow the [General Data Format for Matrix Events](/eventBusCore.html)
 2. Data in this format will be available in body of web requests made to the URL provided.
 3. This example contains a single incident (JSON object) in the batch (JSON array).
 4. The batch may contain more than one object, in case more than one incident was generated for your Property or Buildings at the same time.